Questions Partner/Spouse Ask

 🔹 More in the book: Appendix A – Printable Worksheets

-Q: What resources and support are available to me?
+🌿 Q: What resources and support are available to me?

-🔹 Use this tool: Caregiver Resource Directory
+🔹 Use this tool: Partner/Spouse Resource Directory

 🔹 More in the book: Appendix F – Support, Financial, and Wellbeing Resources